Intro To Functions & Their Graphs Definitions Flashcards | Channels for Pearson+

 Relation

-A connection between x and y values, often represented as ordered pairs or points on a graph.Function
+A connection between x and y values, represented as ordered pairs, where each input may correspond to one or more outputs.Function

-A special type of relation where each input is paired with at most one output.Input
+A special type of relation where each input is paired with at most one output, ensuring no input has multiple outputs.Input

-The y-value in a relation or function, representing the dependent variable.Vertical Line Test
+The y-value in a relation or function, representing the dependent variable or range element.Vertical Line Test

 A graphical method to determine if a graph represents a function by checking if any vertical line crosses more than one point.Domain

-The set of all possible x-values for which a function or relation is defined.Range
+The set of all possible x-values for which a function or relation is defined, often found by identifying restrictions.Range

-The set of all possible y-values that a function or relation can produce.Interval Notation
+The set of all possible y-values that a function or relation can produce, determined from the graph or equation.Interval Notation

-A way to express domains or ranges using brackets and parentheses to indicate included or excluded endpoints.Set Builder Notation
+A way to express domains and ranges using brackets and parentheses to indicate included or excluded endpoints.Set Builder Notation

-A notation using inequalities and symbols to describe the set of values in a domain or range.Squish Strategy
+A notation using inequality symbols to describe the set of values that satisfy certain conditions for domain or range.Function Notation

-A visual technique where a graph is compressed onto an axis to identify the domain or range.Function Notation
+A symbolic way to represent functions, typically using f(x) instead of y, to clarify input-output relationships.Slope-Intercept Form

-A symbolic way to represent functions, typically using f(x) instead of y to denote outputs.Slope-Intercept Form
+A value or condition that is excluded from the domain, often due to division by zero or negative values under a square root.Union Symbol

-A limitation in a function's domain caused by values that make the denominator zero.Square Root Restriction
+A symbol (∪) used in interval notation to combine multiple intervals when the domain or range has gaps.Open Circle

-A domain limitation that prevents negative values under a square root to avoid undefined results.Union Symbol
+A graphical indicator showing that a specific endpoint is not included in the domain or range.Closed Circle

-A symbol used in interval notation to combine multiple intervals into a single domain or range.
+A graphical indicator showing that a specific endpoint is included in the domain or range.